Word Confusion: Adapt versus Adopt

 History of the Word:

-Late Middle English from the French adapter, which is from Latin adaptare, from ad-, meaning to + aptare (from aptus, or fit).
-Late 15th century via French from Latin adoptare, from ad- to + optare meaning choose.
+Late Middle English from the French adapter, which is from the Latin adaptare, from ad-, meaning to + aptare (from aptus, or fit).
+Late 15th century via the French from the Latin adoptare, from ad- to + optare meaning choose.

 Return to top